Mila Kunis & Ashton Kutcher Could Barely Make It Through Their Jimmy Fallon Appearance

 "This all happened out of Zoom dates or FaceTime dates with our friends... and the one thing we can all gather around is food or entertainment or having a glass of wine and just relaxing," Kunis explained to Fallon.
 "I realized how good I selfishly felt when I was able to donate, so in weird way I just combined two of my favorite things: drinking and donating."

-They ended up raising over $1 million for COVID-19 relief.
+They ended up raising over £500,000 for COVID-19 relief.
 So they are quite literally laughing to the bank (for a good reason).

 Advertisement